Anterior Cruciate Ligament (ACL) Recontruction

 - Patients typically go home on the day of their surgery.

-Recovery for Anterior Cruciate Ligament (ACL) Repair
+Recovery for Anterior Cruciate Ligament (ACL) Reconstruction

 Recovering from anterior cruciate ligament knee surgery can take up to a year.